xBlake-2012x/Nofication-pythonlibrary/README.md

 you need

-tkinker
+tkinker,
-queue
+queue,
-time
+time,
 threading

 # Importing

 to import nofications you just type in

-from Notifications import NotificationManager nofication = NotificationManager()
+from nofications import NotificationManager nofication = NotificationManager()

 # How To Use